BaronikEnsta/M51_Missile_Embsys/README.md

 ### /src :

-- client.c and server.c : the client-server code, to send the text to translate in morse to the APF28-Dev. (server.c must be cross-compiled on the card)
+- client.c and server.c : the client-server code

+	(NB : server.c must be cross-compiled on the card)

-- crypto.c: contains 2 functions, encrypt and decrypt (Ceasar encryption, +3).To be cross-compiled on the card.
+- crypto.c: contains encrypt and decrypt functions

+	(Ceasar-3 encryption).

-- fct_led.c :this file contains the functions to translate the alphabetic message in morse code.
-The returned value is a 1 or a 0, making the  flashing light on or off, with different times os sleep to distinct words
+- fct_led.c : translation of the alphabetic message into morse code.
+The returned value is a 1 or a 0, making the  flashing light on or off, with different timing.
+A long pause indicates the beginning of a message.

 - params.h : Parameters header.
 	- MAXSIZE : Maximum size in bytes for the message